Teaching English in Medellin

 I always incorporate some sort of group activity that doesn’t involve the use of a computer, usually an icebreaker at the beginning of the workshop.
-This gets the everyone comfortable with each other, I make sure that I participate in the activity too, so that the students feel comfortable wit me.
+This gets the everyone comfortable with each other, I make sure that I participate in the activity too so that the students feel comfortable with me.
 The worst feeling for me is if a student thinks I’m unapproachable or intimidating.

 About the writer – Andrew Macia

 Hello, my name is Andrew Macia and I am the founder of the Medellin Buzz.
 I am an advanced level English teacher, and I also run a digital marketing company here in Medellin.